Kasper Mansker

-Kasper Mansker or Casper Mansker also, spelled Mäintzger and Minsker (1750–1820) was a longhunter and one of Middle Tennessee's first European explorers and settlers.
+Kasper Mansker or Casper Mansker also, spelled Mäintzger and Minsker (c.
+1750–1820) was a longhunter and one of Middle Tennessee's first European explorers and settlers.

 Early life

-Kasper Mansker was born on the European immigrant ship, Christian, bound for the New World, in 1750.
-The Mansker family, possibly, came from Merchingen, Merzig-Wadern, Kreis District, Saarland, Germany, where the name is common.
+Kasper Mansker was born on the European immigrant ship, Christian, bound for North America, in 1750.
+The Mansker family, possibly, came from Merchingen, Merzig-Wadern, Kreis District, Saarland, Holy Roman Empire, where the name is common.
 His parents, Ludwig Mäintzger and Maria Esch, were German immigrants, who settled in the British American colonies, but due to poor recordkeeping there are vague and conflicting reports about exactly where they lived.
 Mansker had four brothers, John, George, Sr., and Ludwig and one sister, Catherine.
 Kasper Mansker probably lived in the mid-Atlantic region of the American thirteen colonies.
 Various reports mentioned the whereabouts of Mansker in Pennsylvania, Virginia, and in what is now West Virginia.
 However, Mansker soon ventured west to explore the vast lands beyond the Allegheny Mountains.
 Kasper Mansker married Elizabeth White of Berkeley County, West Virginia but there is no surviving record of the marriage, and the exact date and location are uncertain.
 There were no surviving children, evidently.
 Mansker's brother, George, and his brother's sons are mentioned in Kasper Mansker’s last will and testament.